johnjameswhitman/hackduke2023backend/docs/lab/00_prerequisites.md

 cd hackduke2023backend

 # start up docker services
+# Windows users may get a prompt asking to allow Docker to accept network
+# connections.
 docker-compose up -d

 # confirm they're up - you should hackduke_django and hackduke_docs